pydata/xarray/doc/why-xarray.rst

 What labels enable
 ------------------

 Multi-dimensional (a.k.a.
-N-dimensional, ND) arrays (sometimes called "tensors") are an essential part of computational science.
+N-dimensional, ND) arrays are an essential part of computational science.
 They are encountered in a wide range of fields, including physics, astronomy, geoscience, bioinformatics, engineering, finance, and deep learning.
 In Python, NumPy_ provides the fundamental data structure and API for